-- ROTATION - Select the probe function by pressing the PROBING ROT soft key. - Rotation angle: If you need the current basic rotation later, write down the value that appears under Rotation angle. - Make a basic rotation with workpiece edge to be compared (see "Compensating Workpiece Misalignment with a 3-D Touch Probe" on page 481). - Press the PROBING ROT soft key to display the angle between the angle reference axis and the workpiece edge as the rotation angle. - Cancel the basic rotation, or restore the previous basic rotation. - This is done by setting the rotation angle to the value that you previously wrote down.
+- Select the probe function by pressing the PROBING ROT soft key - Rotation angle: If you need the current basic rotation later, write down the value that appears under Rotation angle - Make a basic rotation with workpiece edge to be compared (see "Compensating workpiece misalignment with a 3-D touch probe" on page 497) - Press the PROBING ROT soft key to display the angle between the angle reference axis and the workpiece edge as the rotation angle - Cancel the basic rotation, or restore the previous basic rotation - Set the rotation angle to the value that you previously wrote down

-To measure the angle between two workpiece sides:
+Measuring the angle between two workpiece edges

-- Select the probe function by pressing the PROBING ROT soft key. - Rotation angle: If you need the current basic rotation later, write down the displayed rotation angle. - Make a basic rotation with first workpiece edge (see "Compensating Workpiece Misalignment with a 3-D Touch Probe" on page 481). - Probe the second edge as for a basic rotation, but do not set the rotation angle to zero! - Press the PROBING ROT soft key to display the angle PA between the sides as the rotation angle. - Cancel the basic rotation, or restore the previous basic rotation by setting the rotation angle to the value that you wrote down previously.
+- Select the probe function by pressing the PROBING ROT soft key - Rotation angle: If you need the current basic rotation later, write down the displayed rotation angle - Make a basic rotation with first workpiece edge (see "Compensating workpiece misalignment with a 3-D touch probe" on page 497) - Probe the second edge as for a basic rotation, but do not set the rotation angle to zero! - Press the PROBING ROT soft key to display the angle PA between the workpiece edges as the rotation angle - Cancel the basic rotation, or restore the previous basic rotation by setting the rotation angle to the value that you wrote down previously

-Using the touch probe functions with mechanical probes or dial gauges
+Using touch probe functions with mechanical probes or dial gauges

-If you do not have an electronic 3-D touch probe on your machine, you can also use all the previously described manual touch probe functions (exception: calibration function) with mechanical probes or by simply touching the workpiece with the tool.
+If you do not have an electronic touch probe on your machine, you can also use all the previously described manual touch probe functions (exception: calibration function) with mechanical probes or by simply touching the workpiece with the tool.

-In place of the electronic signal generated automatically by a 3-D touch probe during probing, you can manually initiate the trigger signal for capturing the probing position by pressing a key.
+In place of the electronic signal generated automatically by a touch probe during probing, you can manually initiate the trigger signal for capturing the probing position by pressing a key.
 Proceed as follows:

-- Select any touch probe function by soft key - Move the mechanical probe to the first position to be captured by the TNC - Confirm the position: Press the actual-positioncapture key for the TNC to save the current position - Move the mechanical probe to the next position to be captured by the TNC - Confirm the position: Press the actual-positioncapture key for the TNC to save the current position - If required, move to additional positions and capture as described previously - Datum: In the menu window, enter the coordinates of the new datum, confirm with the SET DATUM soft key, or write the values to a table (see "Writing the measured values from touch probe cycles in datum tables", page 475, or see "Writing the measured values from touch probe cycles in the preset table", page 476) - ▶ To terminate the probe function, press the END key
+- Select any touch probe function by soft key - Move the mechanical probe to the first position to be captured by the TNC - \ - Confirm the position: Press the actual-positioncapture key for the TNC to save the current position - Move the mechanical probe to the next position to be captured by the TNC - + - Confirm the position: Press the actual-positioncapture key for the TNC to save the current position - If required, move to additional positions and capture as described previously - Datum: In the menu window, enter the coordinates of the new datum, confirm with the SET DATUM soft key, or write the values to a table (see "Writing the measured values from touch probe cycles in datum tables", page 491, or see "Writing the measured values from touch probe cycles in the preset table", page 492) - ▶ To terminate the probe function, press the END key

-14.9 Tilting the Working Plane (Software Option 1)
+14.9 Tilting the working plane (software option 1)